 What Makes a Good Eggnog Bread Pudding

 A good bread pudding should be able to stand on its own without the sauce.
 Sauce is great but you really want to make sure you have your flavors right in the main dish itself.
 For bread pudding, the big dangers are either it tastes too plain (like normal bread) or it is way too sweet.

-With our recipe here, you should be safe on both sides.
+With my recipe here, you should be safe on both sides.
 Eggnog is stronger than milk or cream so it won’t be under flavored.
-The balancing we’re doing with the cranberry sauce and dark chocolate also helps in adding more flavor to the dessert.
+The balancing I’m doing with the cranberry sauce and dark chocolate also helps in adding more flavor to the dessert.